R2Northstar/ModdingDocs/docs/source/guides/tools/MDLModding.rst

 - Set the name of the material to its NAME in the game files

     .. note::
     with dmx files you can set the material path later on in the export menu.
-If you have multiple needed paths we will talk about that in the compile step.
+If you have multiple needed paths we will talk about that in the next step `Multiple Material Paths  <#step-5-5-multiple-material-paths-dmx>`__.
     This is why we set the name of the material to its name in the game files instead of its path.

 - Exit ``EDIT Mode``.